citp/privacy-policy-historical/b/bi/bil/billhighway.com.md

 ### Modifications to Privacy Statement

 If we decide to change our privacy policy, we will post those changes to this privacy statement, the homepage, and other places we deem appropriate so that you are aware of what information we collect, how we use it, and under what circumstances, if any, we disclose it.
 We reserve the right to modify this privacy statement at any time, so please review it frequently.
-If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our homepage prior user notice in case of a material change is required.
+If we make material changes to this policy, we will notify you here, by email, or by means of a notice on our homepage prior to the change becoming effective.

 ### How to Contact Us Regarding Privacy and Security Issues